-The Share Option Scheme may be terminated at any time: (i) by approval of shareholders; or (ii) by the Board when it resolves that no further options will be granted under the Share Option Scheme.
+The Share Option Scheme may be terminated at any time: (i) by approval of Shareholders; or (ii) by the Board when it resolves that no further options will be granted under the Share Option Scheme.

-From the date of adoption of the Share Option Scheme up to 31 December 2023, no share option was granted, exercised, cancelled or lapsed under the Share Option Scheme.
-The number of share options available for grant under the Share Option Scheme at the beginning and the end of the year ended 31 December 2023 is 185,499,105.
-As at 31 December 2023, the number of shares that may be issued in respect of share options granted under the Share Option Scheme during the year ended 31 December 2023 divided by the weighted average number of shares of the Company for the year ended 31 December 2023 is 10%.
+From the date of adoption of the Share Option Scheme up to 31 December 2024, no share option has been granted, exercised, cancelled or lapsed.
+The number of share options available for grant under the Share Option Scheme mandate at the beginning and the end of the year ended 31 December 2024 was both 185,499,105.
+Since no share options were granted under the Share Option Scheme, the number of shares that may be issued in respect of share options granted under the Share Option Scheme during the year divided by the weighted average number of shares in issue (excluding treasury shares) for the year is nil.